laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ---

 Over the past decade, the data lakehouse has become the dominant data architecture in R&D.
-In this post, we benchmark exemplary queries and review data management for thousands of parquet files from the 1000 Genomes Project across a popular set of open-source libraries: PyArrow, Iceberg, DuckDB, LanceDB & Polars.
+In this post, we benchmark exemplary queries and review data management for thousands of parquet files from the 1000 Genomes Project across a popular set of related open-source libraries: PyArrow, Iceberg, DuckDB, LanceDB & Polars.

 ## The lakehouse landscape